 - (1) The value of the non-cash consideration was estimated to be the fair value of our restricted common stock.
-Since our shares are thinly traded in the open market, the fair value of our equity instruments was estimated by management based on observations of the cash sale prices of both restricted shares and freely tradeable shares. - (2) Accredited investor. - (3) Issued in connection with warrant exercises. - (4) Consultant. - (5) Issued in satisfaction of accrued consulting services. - (6) Issued in connection with the exchange of notes payable. - (7) Issued in consideration of consulting services. - (8) Issued in connection with notes payable maturity extensions. - (9) Issued in connection with the conversion of convertible notes payable. - (10) Issued in connection with issuance of debt. - (11) Issued for cash consideration. - (12) The warrants are exercisable as follows: (i) one-year warrants to purchase an aggregate 500,000 shares of common stock have an exercise price of \$0.70 per share and (ii) five-year warrants to purchase an aggregate of 500,000 shares of common stock have an exercise price of \$0.85 per share. - (13) The warrants are exercisable as follows: (i) one-year warrants to purchase an aggregate of 555,555 shares of common stock have an exercise price of \$0.70 per share and (ii) five-year warrants to purchase an aggregate of 555,556 shares of common stock have an exercise price of \$0.80 per share. - (14) Issued in exchange for allowed unsecured claims pursuant to the Plan of Reorganization. - (15) Issued in connection with the issuance of secured convertible notes pursuant to the Plan of Reorganization. - (16) Issued on a cashless net exercise basis pursuant to the exercise of warrants. - (17) Issued upon conversion of unsecured convertible notes. - (18) Issued upon conversion of secured convertible note.
+Since our shares are thinly traded in the open market, the fair value of our equity instruments was estimated by management based on observations of the cash sale prices of both restricted shares and freely tradeable shares. - (2) Accredited investor. - (3) Issued in connection with warrant exercises. - (4) Consultant. - (5) Issued in satisfaction of accrued consulting services. - (6) Issued in connection with the exchange of notes payable. - (7) Issued in consideration of consulting services. - (8) Issued in connection with notes payable maturity extensions. - (9) Issued in connection with the conversion of convertible notes payable. - (10) Issued in connection with issuance of debt. - (11) Issued for cash consideration. - (12) Warrants for the purchase of an aggregate of 2,191,111 shares are exercisable for a five year term and have an exercise price of \$0.15 per share. - (13) Issued in exchange for allowed unsecured claims pursuant to the Plan of Reorganization. - (14) Issued in connection with the issuance of secured convertible notes pursuant to the Plan of Reorganization. - (15) Issued on a cashless net exercise basis pursuant to the exercise of warrants. - (16) Issued upon conversion of unsecured convertible notes. - (17) Issued upon conversion of secured convertible note. - (18) Issued in connection with a settlement agreement resulting from bankruptcy lawsuit.